ZarkoZivojnovic/Fluency/readme.md

 Video chat is enabled by WebRTC.
 This is the open project that provides browsers with Real-Time Communications (RTC) capabilities via APIs.
 It is available in all popular browsers.
-WebRTC implements tree APIs: MediaStream, RTCPeerConnection and RTCDataChannel.
+WebRTC implements three APIs: MediaStream, RTCPeerConnection and RTCDataChannel.
 We used only first two.

 ---